Last updated on September 30th, 2022

 Have you come across a situation of uneasiness or confusion, anxiety with irritation, increased heart rates, or tingling sensation in your hands?
 If yes, this could mean your blood sugar levels are low.
 This could lead to a condition called Hypoglycemia.
 You need to eat a sugar-rich diet to bring the sugar levels back.
 Remember it can be fatal if left untreated.

 Read the article below to get insights on signs and symptoms, causes and treatment of falling blood sugar levels.

 What is Hypoglycemia?

-Hypoglycemia is a medical condition where the blood glucose levels fall below the normal levels.
-If left untreated it can lead to severe health problems like coma.
+Hypoglycemia is a medical condition where blood glucose levels fall below normal levels.
+If left untreated it can lead to severe health problems like a coma.
 One in every 25 patients suffering from type 1 diabetes dies due to severe hypoglycemia.
 But sugar levels can be managed naturally and one can lead a healthy life by the Diabetes Reversal Method

 When the blood sugar levels fall below 70mg//dL it is an indication of Hypoglycemia.